-1. Establishing Customers’ Baselines
+Timely implementation can be achieved

 The first step in implementation of the TOU tiering proposal is to establish the baseline for each customer on a TOU rate schedule.
 For each customer that baseline would be its usage in the same month the prior year.
 Rather than focusing on the number of customers for which this prior years’ usage information is available, the UDCs have focused on the exceptions and have attempted to use those exceptions as grounds to eliminate Enron’s proposal from consideration.
 As the exceptions can readily be handled within the context of implementation of the TOU tiering proposal, the UDCs should not be allowed to unilaterally dispose of the proposal as unfeasible.

 First, PG&E has grossly over-stated the number of customers for which prior years’ usage is not available.
 In discounting the practicality of Enron’s proposal, PG&E argues that it “does not have access to reliable, billing quality prior usage for at least 30 percent of its customers.”
 This 30 percent number, however, is for all PG&E customer classes.
 Enron’s proposal is only geared towards customers on time-of-use rate schedules – the large commercial and industrials.
 While history shows that there may be a large turnover each year in the residential and small commercial classes, the turnover rate for large commercial and industrial customers is considerably lower.
 Accordingly, the group of customers for which there would not be sufficient data to establish the requisite baseline is considerably smaller.
 For these customers, until sufficient usage data was available to establish a baseline, and thus apply the two-tier rate structure, a uniform surcharge of three cents per kWh could be applied.